Evergreen Data Permissions

 Removing the slider feature made it hard to show required permissions.
 I experimented with different ways to communicate which permissions were required, and grappled with transparency vs functionality.
 Ultimately in a conversation with partners, we decided to omit required permissions from this screen and simply have users approve the native permission alerts

-Two ideas of how to communicate required permissions
+Two ways to communicate required permissions

 My new designs lost the sliding designs' tiers to reduce the cognitive load of deciding which permissions to enable.
 I experimented with creating distinct tiers but instead opted to add enable all and disable all buttons for the same two-tier concept but with a simpler, more intuitive design.